James Harden, Rockets Roll to 135-105 Rout of Young Warriors

 Andrew Wiggins scored 22 points in the Warriors' fifth straight loss and also their fifth consecutive at home.
 Draymond Green dished out seven assists after getting nine in each of his previous two games.

+“He's one of those guys people have said he's overrated now for a couple years,” coach Steve Kerr said of Wiggins.
+“He's become underrated.”

-The Rockets, missing guard Eric Gordon for a third straight game with a bruised left leg, raced to a 16-4 lead, shooting 6 of 9 as the Warriors committed three quick turnovers and needed an early timeout.
+The Rockets, missing guard Eric Gordon for a third straight game with a bruised left leg, raced to a 16-4 lead.

 Westbrook was hit with a technical foul at the 7:38 mark of the first quarter, when the Rockets made 8 of 12 3-pointers to take control.
 Harden shot just 6 for 16 from the field — 3 of 12 on 3s — but made 14 of 15 free throws.